thedalles77/USB_Laptop_Keyboard_Controller/README.md

 # USB_Laptop_Keyboard_Controller
- This repo contains all the files that are needed to make a USB keyboard from an old laptop keyboard.
+ This repo contains all the files that are needed to make a USB keyboard and a KVM from an old laptop.

- See the YouTube video at https://www.youtube.com/watch?v=Z1PheqSNNP8
+ See the YouTube keyboard video at https://www.youtube.com/watch?v=Z1PheqSNNP8

+ See the YouTube KVM video at https://www.youtube.com/watch?v=M5-dYo2jt14

- See the "Instructable" at https://www.instructables.com/id/How-to-Make-a-USB-Laptop-Keyboard-Controller/
+ See the keyboard "Instructable" at https://www.instructables.com/id/How-to-Make-a-USB-Laptop-Keyboard-Controller/

+ See the KVM "Instructable" at https://www.instructables.com/id/DIY-Portable-KVM-Crashcart-From-Recycled-Laptop-Pr/

  All files and folders are listed below:

  Instructable Laptop Keyboard Conversion to USB.pdf contains the text and pictures from the keyboard Instructable.